jocmp/vergecrass/README.md

 # Vergecrass

-_A web scraper for classic Vergecast episodes that are no longer in the RSS feed_
+_A web scraper for Vergecast episodes missing from RSS_

 ## Background